-Although the common coin primitive can be a powerful tool to enable Binary agreement in the asynchronous network, it is facing a few barriers for implementing the interesting class of validated Byzantine agreements ($\VBA$), because most existing $\VBA$ constructions \cite{cachin2001secure,abraham2018validated,lu2020dumbo} require the underlying leader election primitive to have at least two strengthenings relative to common coin: first, there shall be a reasonable constant probability that all parties' outputs are as if being uniformly chosen from the indices of all parties instead of from only 0 and 1; second, all parties' outputs need to be consistent, otherwise, the agreement property in \cite{cachin2001secure,abraham2018validated,lu2020dumbo} can be directly broken.
+Although common coin is a powerful tool to enable asynchronous Binary agreement, it faces a few barriers for implementing the interesting class of validated Byzantine agreements ($\VBA$), thus missing the key step to reduce the communication complexity of expected constant-round $\ADKG$ \cite{abraham2021reaching}.
+The main issue stems from the fact that most existing $\VBA$s \cite{cachin2001secure,abraham2018validated,lu2020dumbo} require a leader election with at least one significant strengthening relative to common coin, i.e., ensuring agreement all the time.

+Noticing that our $\coin$ protocol only lacks agreement in some unlucky cases (when the largest VRF does not appears in the core-set), we introduce a single $\ABA$ instance along with a set of voting rules to ``detect'' the possible disagreement, thus lifting $\coin$ to attain perfect agreement.